Rocky Mountain Half & 5K

 Where: Stanley Park (380 Community Drive, Estes Park, CO)

-We'll begin the race on the Lake Estes Trail around Community Drive and N St. Vrain Ave.
+We'll begin the race on the corner of Community Drive and N St. Vrain Ave.
+(Highway 36).
 We'll run counter-clockwise around the lake along the paved trail.
 When we come to Mall Rd. we'll take a left until almost 1 mile where we'll turn left back onto the lake trail.
 At about mile 1.5 we'll cross Big Thompson Ave through the new tunnel there, and take an immediate left.

 We'll turn right onto Dry Gulch and continue for approximately 3 miles.
 This will be a steady uphill grade.
 At the end of Dry Gulch we'll make a left onto Devil's Gulch.
 Devil's Gulch will have some rolling hills for the next few miles, but it will mostly be downhill.